mauriziopaul/intro-to-R/_posts/2016-06-13-Lesson-01-intro.md

 Sometimes, websites, books, or journal articles will have details about an R package you may be interested in using.
 One good, peer-reviewed, open access resource is [_The R Journal_](https://journal.r-project.org).

 ---

 ## Review

+Look I will try to update this section after class to include a summary of the topics discussed and to cover the questions raised during class.

 > One of the things I really like about programming languages is that it's the perfect excuse to stick your nose into any field.
 So if you're interested in high energy physics and the structure of the universe, being a programmer is one of the best ways to get in there.
 It's probably easier than becoming a theoretical physicist.